 If you’ve used microphones for live performances or in the studio, you’ve almost certainly encountered phantom power—that slightly mysterious-sounding button found on many mixers and preamps.
-Phantom power provides a source of electricity to some microphones, usually condenser microphones.
+Phantom power provides a source of electricity to some microphones.
 Most of the time, the phantom-power feature just does its job silently, but a bit of knowledge can help when things go wrong or when choosing the gear with which you work.
 As a guitarist, you may also encounter some less common scenarios related to phantom power.

-These pointers should help demystify phantom power.
+These pointers will help demystify phantom power.

 Now You See It, Now You Don’t

 Phantom power is a way to provide power to microphones that require electricity to operate, typically condensers.
 On the other hand, dynamic mics—the ubiquitous Shure SM57 and SM58, for example—do not require power.
 Phantom power involves a clever scheme that leverages the multiple wires in a typical balanced-XLR cable to provide voltage to mics that need it without affecting those that do not, in most cases.
 You can usually plug either type of mic into a mixer that provides phantom power, and the condenser mic will detect and use the power, while most dynamic mic will ignore it.
 This trick is why the scheme is referred to as phantom—it’s there for mics that need it, but generally invisible to others!

 One complication with phantom power is that there are multiple standards for voltage levels.
 Most modern mixers provide 48 volts, which has become so common that many people assume that phantom power automatically means 48 volts.
 However, the ANSI standard (IEC 61938) that covers such things allows for 12, 24, and 48 volts.
 As a result, you may encounter gear that supports any of these voltages.
 Several popular acoustic guitar amps provide 24 volts.
 One popular acoustic preamp even provides just 15 volts.